jdesbonnet/SEN-14066_Troubleshooting/README.md

  * Sending any character to the board seems to randomly change the amplitude of the noise signal.

  * I wonder is it getting enough power from FTDI cable?
 Vcc also has this 40MHz noise oscillating from about 4.6V to 5.0V.
+[No I don't think so.
+Just tried powering from a separate 5V PSU.
+Drawing 200mA.
+But noise signal still there.]